 Kresnik and Krishna

-Not much is known about the Slavic deities Kresnik, as we only have medieval records of its name.
+Not much is known about the Slavic deity Kresnik, as we only have medieval records of its name.
 However, scholars have already proposed that his name is etymologically close to Krishna.

 The Slavic Vedas, Vishnu, and the Vishny god